BrunoWithoutH/BrunoWithoutH/README.md

 ## ⚡ About:
 👨🏻‍💻 Computer Technician by Federal Institute of Farroupilha – Frederico Westphalen.
-💻 I enjoy creating open-source tools and solving the part of the system that no one sees, but everyone depends on.
+💻 Solving the part of the system that no one sees, but everyone depends on.
 🌱 Always open to collaborating on projects.
 📩 Contact:
  [pinheirobrunoevaristo@gmail.com](mailto:pinheirobrunoevaristo@gmail.com)